book/16-urp-shaderlibrary-lit-include-chain.md

 The goal of this chapter is to help you answer the following questions “without losing track.”

-- What paths (LightMode) does URP
+• What paths (LightMode) does URP Lit.shader consist of?

-.hlsldoes each pass include, and which entry functions (vertex/fragment) are defined there? - From which file do functions like
+• Which .hlsl does each pass include, and which entry functions (vertex/fragment) are defined there?

 Very important